 Most homeowners choose 3.5-inch slats because it gives a modern look.
 Those who prefer treatments that require less maintenance and are cheaper should choose 1-inch slats.
 If you want to maintain an old-fashioned theme in your home, 2-inch slats should be your choice.

-Blinds come in a wide variety of colors and materials.
+Sliding door blinds come in a wide variety of colors and materials.
 If you are going to change the color scheme of your room, it is best to choose a neutral color sliding door blind.
-But, if you want your blinds to look prominent, pick a color that will stand out against the wall or your door.
+But, if you want your sliding glass door blinds to look prominent, pick a color that will stand out against the wall or your door.

 Pro tip: Most interior designers avoid using blinds and curtains as the basis of a room’s color palette.
 Let the room color and decor determine your blind color.